-Note: the reference (xy) have been selected along and perpendicular to the incline for sake of simplicity in the expansion of the equations.
-However the classical (xy) reference could have been also selected, the final results will not change.
+Note: The reference frame (xy) has been placed along and perpendicular to the incline to simplify the expansion of the equations.
+However, the conventional horizontal-vertical (xy) reference frame could have been used; the final results would not change.

 Application 2.3.
-A particle of weight 100 N is held in equilibrium by two ropes AB and AC as shown in figure 2.6.
-If each rope cannot withstand more than 200 N tension, calculate the value of the angle .
+A particle of weight 100 N is held in equilibrium by two ropes AB and AC as shown in Figure 2.6.
+If each rope cannot withstand more than 200 N of tension, calculate the value of the angle .